karliky/turrero/README.md

 Alternatively you could use the following steps:

-1. `$ node ./scripts/add-new-tweet.js $id $first_tweet_line` to add the first twwet id (thread id) and the first tweet text to ontop of the turras.csv file
+1. `node ./scripts/add-new-tweet.js $id $first_tweet_line` to add the first twwet id (thread id) and the first tweet text to ontop of the turras.csv file
-2. `$ node ./scripts/recorder.js`.
+2. `node ./scripts/recorder.js`.
 This will scrap it and save it into tweets.json
-3. `$ node ./scripts/tweets_enrichment.js`
+3. `node ./scripts/tweets_enrichment.js`
-4. `$ node ./scripts/image-card-generator.js`
+4. `node ./scripts/image-card-generator.js`
 5. Move the `./scripts/metadata` content into `public/metadata`, you can use the following command `mv -v ./metadata/* ./public/metadata/`
-6. `$ node ./scripts/make-algolia-db.js` then update the index in the Algolia service, clear the index and fetch the `db/tweets-db.json` file
+6. `node ./scripts/make-algolia-db.js` then update the index in the Algolia service, clear the index and fetch the `db/tweets-db.json` file
-7. `$ node ./scripts/generate-books.js` this will update the `db/books-not-enriched.json`
+7. `node ./scripts/generate-books.js` this will update the `db/books-not-enriched.json`
-8. `$ node ./scripts/book-enrichment.js` this will output the list of books you should use in the last prompt to get the category of books and update the `db/books.json`
+8. `node ./scripts/book-enrichment.js` this will output the list of books you should use in the last prompt to get the category of books and update the `db/books.json`
-9. Use the `$ ./scripts/generate_prompts.sh` to generate the prompts to be used with ChatGPT (or the LLM of your choice) and obtain the summary, categories and questions to include in `db/tweets_summary.json`, `db/tweets_map.json` and `db/tweets_exam.json` respectively
+9. Use the `./scripts/generate_prompts.sh` to generate the prompts to be used with ChatGPT (or the LLM of your choice) and obtain the summary, categories and questions to include in `db/tweets_summary.json`, `db/tweets_map.json` and `db/tweets_exam.json` respectively
 10. Change manually the date on the file `components/header.js` to the latest update date
 11. Verify that everything is fine by running `npm run dev` on the root folder